expo/expo/guides/Creating Web Platform Modules.md

 #### Name

-Each module has a name property.
+Each module has a `name` property.
+The name should be consistent across all platforms' implementations of the same module.
+We use a getter property to make `name` an immutable value.

 ##### Web